-SAFETY PRECAUTIONS
+GENERAL SAFETY PRECAUTIONS

-- WARNING: These units may use an A2L refrigerant, which is mildly flammable.
-Installation and service work should only be performed by properly trained and certified technicians. - WARNING: To avoid electric shock, which can cause serious injury or death, ensure all access panels are in place and properly secured before applying power to the unit.
-Before performing service or maintenance on the heat pump system, ensure all power sources are DISCONNECTED. - WARNING: Heat pump systems contain refrigerant under high pressure and as such can be hazardous to work on.
-Only qualified service personnel should install, repair, or service the heat pump. - CAUTION: Safety glasses and work gloves should be worn at all times whenever a heat pump is serviced.
-A fire extinguisher and proper ventilation should be present whenever brazing is performed. - CAUTION: Venting refrigerant to atmosphere is illegal.
+To avoid electric shock, which can cause serious injury or death, ensure all access panels are in place and properly secured before applying power to the unit.
+Before performing service or maintenance on the heat pump system, ensure all power sources are DISCONNECTED.

+Safety glasses and work gloves should be worn at all times whenever a heat pump is serviced.
+A fire extinguisher and proper ventilation should be present whenever brazing is performed.

+Venting refrigerant to atmosphere is illegal.
 A proper refrigerant recovery system must be employed whenever repairs require removal of refrigerant from the heat pump.

+This appliance is not intended for intervention by persons with reduced physical, sensory, or mental capabilities or lack of experience and knowledge, unless suitably supervised.
+Children should be prevented from playing with appliance.